The Horses in Our Care

 Merlin has Chronic Progressive Lymphedema.
 This is caused from untreated leg infections.
 Merlin is very quiet and very well trained.
 He will thrive in a home that will commit to some extra care for his legs.

-Merlin is available for adoption.
+Merlin is available for adoption

 Bob (In Our Care)

-Mae (In Our Care)
+Clover (In Our Care)

 She has been seen by our veterinarian, had had her hooves corrected and is settling in quite well!
 She will be available for adoption soon.

-King (In Our Care)
+Kass (In Our Care)